A life in music

 Then in 2020, a personal disaster struck.
 Sam suffered a stroke that left him barely able to walk, unable to work and, worst of all, completely unable to play the guitar or make music.
 He was devastated, but determined to find his way back.
 Over the following year, he slowly improved, doggedly picking up his guitar every day to eke out what music he could.
 And along the way, something remarkable happened.
 As he worked to overcome the neurological damage left by the stroke, new lyrics and melodies began to emerge.
 New songs started to flow, one after the other.
 Music and songwriting began to drive his recovery and healing.
 It turns out that music can, indeed, save your life.
 Sam’s recuperation eventually led him to devote himself full-time, once again, to music and art.

 The new songs in Sam’s repertoire feature penetrating observations about coming to terms with our collective past, or facing an uncertain and harrowing ecological future.
 There are tender songs of love and longing, and revelatory songs about the passage of time.
 These are passionate, incandescent songs, with lyrical subtlety and piercing insights that showcase a seasoned songwriter at the top of his form.
-With enough new material for several albums, Sam has spent the better part of the past year distilling all of this into his first full length album of original material in years.
-He is set to release “Marsh Radio” in September, 2022.
+Sam spent the better part of 2022 distilling all of this into a new album of original material called “Marsh Radio” which he released in September, 2022 to critical acclaim.